astral-sh/rye/docs/guide/virtual.md

 ```

 This will create a `pyproject.toml` but does not actually declare any python code itself.
-Yet when synching you will end up with mkdocs in your project.
+Yet when syncing you will end up with mkdocs in your project.

 ## Behavior Changes

-When synching the project itself is never installed into the virtualenv as it's not
+When syncing the project itself is never installed into the virtualenv as it's not
 considered to be a valid package.
 Likewise you cannot publish virtual packages to
 PyPI or another index.